An Introduction to 529 Plans

 Costs Worth Considering

-When you are considering a 529 plan, beware of fees.
-Estimated underlying fund expenses, state fees, program manager fees, miscellaneous fees, annual distribution fees, total annual asset based fees, and account maintenance costs are all associated with 529 accounts.
-Fees, like benefits and incentives vary by state, so weigh your options carefully.
+Beware of the following fees: Estimated underlying fund expenses, state fees, program manager fees, miscellaneous fees, annual distribution fees, total annual asset-based fees, and account maintenance fees.
+Fees vary by state, so before sure to do your research and weigh your options.